 Supporting Couples Through Infertility

 Infertility counselling can support both individuals and couples.
 Whether you are coming alone to process your own experience, or both of you are feeling the strain, there is space at Mindful Steps Therapy to work through what this is bringing up.
-Secondary infertility, the experience of struggling to conceive after a previous pregnancy, carries its own unique emotional complexity and is equally valid to explore in therapy.
+Secondary infertility is the highest common factor that people are going to IUI and IVF.
+The experience of struggling to conceive after a previous successful pregnancy can greatly impact relationships and carries its own unique emotional complexity and is equally valid to explore in therapy.

 Taking the Next Step

-You do not have to wait for a specific outcome to start.
-Wherever you are in the process, support is available now.
+You do not have to wait for a specific outcome to start you can just be where you are at.
 Reach out to Mindful Steps Therapy to book a consultation and take one step toward feeling less alone in this.